Pre-K Printable Fun

 Picture

+Create your own Dramatic Play Stand to set up endless fun preschool dramatic play invitations!
 Dramatic Play is an important part of the education of young children.
-When children are pretending, they are developing essential social-emotional skills!
+When children are in engaged in dramatic play they are pretending and developing essential social-emotional skills.
 They are also practicing many other important skills such as math, literacy, and physical development.
+Below we're sharing a few tips when it comes to building a DIY dramatic play stand.

 Many early childhood settings have a basic housekeeping area with a kitchen set, table, dress-up, and baby dolls.
 These materials are essential to early childhood classrooms and should always be available.